 define( 'ALLOW_UNFILTERED_UPLOADS', true );

-With this constant defined, all roles on a single site install will be given the unfiltered_upload capability, but only Super Admins will be given the capability on a Multisite install.
+With this constant defined, all roles on a single site install can be given the unfiltered_upload capability, but only Super Admins can be given the capability on a Multisite install.

 |create_users||Y||Y (single site)|